Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 4. Mooncakes by Wendy Xu and Suzanne Walker

-It follows teen witch Nova.
-She works at her Nana's magical bookshop.
+We follow teen witch Nova.
+She works at her Nana’s magical bookshop.
 And she helps them loan out spell books.
 But she also investigates supernatural occurrences in her local town.

 One day, she is tasked to investigate reports of a white wolf in a nearby forest.
 She then discovers her childhood best friend, Tam, fighting a demon werewolf.
 Together they investigate the demon and rekindle their feelings towards each other.

 This is such a comfort read.
 The artwork is insanely beautiful.
-I really loved the illustrations of the magic and magical creatures living in the forest.
-The romance is also really adorable.
+I loved the illustrations of the magic and magical creatures living in the forest.
+The romance is also adorable.

-The story isn't fast-paced and action packed.
-We also don't find out much about the characters background.
-But it's such a quick, cute and light-hearted read that I don't think it matters.
 The graphic novel format is perfect for anyone trying to get back into reading.
-Or if you're recovering from a reading slump.
-Perfect for anyone after light-hearted Sapphic Fantasy books.
+Or if you’re recovering from a reading slump.
+Perfect for anyone after light-hearted Sapphic Fantasy books.Â

 Good reads rating: 3.85